 - Thoughts of suicide

-The symptoms for some types of male depression may also include extreme opposites of those listed above; for example, unusually high or prolonged levels of energy, significant weight gain and so on.
+The symptoms of some types of male depression may also include extreme opposites of those listed above; for example, unusually high or prolonged levels of energy, significant weight gain and so on.

 Men with depression often aren’t diagnosed for several reasons, including:

 - Failure to recognise depression.
 You may think that feeling sad or emotional is always the main symptom of depression.
 But for many men, that isn’t the primary symptom.
 For example, headaches, digestive problems, tiredness, irritability or long-term pain can sometimes indicate depression.

 - Downplaying signs and symptoms.
 You may not recognise how much your symptoms affect you or you may not want to admit to yourself or to anyone else that you’re depressed.
 But ignoring, suppressing or masking depression with unhealthy behaviour will only worsen the negative emotions.

 - Reluctance to discuss depression symptoms.
 You may not be open to talking about your feelings with family or friends, let alone with your doctor.
 For many men, we have learnt to emphasise self-control.
 You may think it’s not manly to express feelings and emotions associated with depression, and you try to suppress them.

 - Resisting mental health treatment.
 Even if you feel you may be depressed, you may avoid diagnosis or refuse treatment.
 You may avoid getting help because you’re worried that the stigma of depression could damage your career or cause family and friends to lose respect for you.

 Instead of talking about how they feel, depressed men may try to make themselves feel better by using alcohol or drugs.
 This will usually make things worse in the long run.
 Their work will suffer and alcohol often leads to irresponsible, unpleasant or dangerous behaviour.